jdmonin/JSettlers2/README.txt

   Warning: failed to initialize database: ....

 The database is not required: Without it, the server will function normally except that user accounts cannot be maintained.
-If you do use the database, you'll need to give users an account before they are allowed to log in and play.
+If you do use the database, you can give users a nickname and password to use when they log in and play.
+People without accounts can still connect, by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.

 Now, from another command line window, start the player client with the following command: